-The 2011 NAEP Writing Assessment measures computer-based writing skills: students will complete writing tasks using word processing software and the software's commonly available tools.
+The 2017 NAEP Writing Assessment measures computer-based writing skills: students will complete writing tasks using word processing software and the software's commonly available tools.
 In the context of NAEP, "tools" refers to the extensions built into word processing software that help writers modify or revise their text documents.
-These tools-such as paragraph formatting; copy, cut, and paste, or thesaurus-are often used by students when producing texts.
-Tools help students revise and rethink their writing during the process of composing (Cramer & Smith, 2002) and have not been shown to have a detrimental effect on the development of language skills (Grejda & Hannafin, 1992).
+These tools-such as paragraph formatting, copy, cut, and paste; or thesaurus-are often used by students when producing texts.
+Tools help students revise and rethink their writing during the process of composing (Cramer and Smith, 2002) and have not been shown to have a detrimental effect on the development of language skills (Grejda and Hannafin, 1992).
 In fact, the availability of a fuller set of tools on a computer-based writing assessment has been shown to lead to considerable improvement in the development of ideas in students' responses to an assessment task (Russell, et al., 2004).

-The following list includes tools that are commonly available to writers now and gives examples of the kinds of tools that will be considered for the 2011 NAEP Writing Assessment, pending the nature of tools available in 2011 and beyond.
+The following list includes tools that were commonly available to writers when the Framework was adopted by the Governing Board.
+The list provides examples of the kinds of tools that will be considered for the NAEP Writing Assessments, pending the nature of tools available.